jerdog/auth0-blog/_posts/2018-09-02-developing-and-securing-modernapps-with-react-graphql-and-auth0.markdown

 The second argument to the render prop function is an object with your mutation result on the `data` property, as well as booleans for loading and if the mutate function was called, in addition to error.
 If you’d like to ignore the result of the mutation, pass ignoreResults as a prop to the mutation component.

-In the code above, we passed a `onCompleted` prop to the `Mutation` component.
+In the code above, we passed an `onCompleted` prop to the `Mutation` component.
 The function passed to this prop is invoked when the mutation has finished execution.
 And in our app, it simply redirects to the root route once the mutation completes.

 ## Styling